mark-magic/mark-magic/packages/website/docs/en/book.md

 npx mark-magic
 ```

-After that, you can see the epub file and the built html file in dist.
+After completion, you can see the epub file and built html file under dist.
 Use live-server to preview it.

 ```sh
 npx live-server dist/docs
 ```

-> Example project can be seen at <https://github.com/mark-magic/book-demo>.
+> Sample project can be seen at <https://github.com/mark-magic/book-demo>.

 ## Local Build and Test